 Probably not.: Most heart rhythms that would require a defibrillator will probably cause loss of consciousness quickly - so you would be unconscious prior to being able to hook up the defibrillator and set it off. ...Read more

 Company request: Please call the compnay rep. Many internal programming questions may not be available to doctors or staff. ...Read more

 AED: An AED is a defibrillator.
 Automated External Defibrillator is the name.
 All defibrillators however are not automated or external. ...Read more

 - Talk to a doctor online

-- Living with someone who has schizophrenia
+- Is it safe to share a shower with someone who has shingles?

 - Defibrillator implanted in right side of chest